CivicActions/nebula/README.md

 On Day Six, we tied the back-end API to the front-end to provide normalization, making the data more consumable and readable.
 This was a major feature requested in our user interviews.
 Our engineers worked on automated tests for the back-end API.

-We completed our process on Day Seven, polishing the application and ensuring that all RFQ deliverables had been met.
+We completed our process on Day Seven, polishing the application and ensuring that deliverables.